bio-datascience/tascCODA/README.md

 tascCODA extends the [scCODA model](https://github.com/theislab/scCODA) (Büttner, Ostner et al., 2021) with a method to perform sparse, tree-aggregated modeling of high-throughput sequencing data.
+Hereby, tascCODA can infer credible changes on the features (i.e. cell types/ASVs/taxa) of a high-throughput sequencing dataset, as well as effects on subgroups of the set of features, which are defined by a tree structure, for example a cell lineage hierarchy or a taxonomic tree.

 The statistical methodology and benchmarking performance are described here: